AxOS-project/AxOS/README.md

 1. Get the ISO
 2. Flash your drive with the ISO
 3. Boot on your ISO
+4. Open system installer app
-4. You know what's next (or not, but you will see)
+5. You know what's next (or not, but you will see)